EchoWorks sends 34,000 pounds of electronic waste to recycling facility

 “Thanks to the wonderful community support we have had, I was running out of space,” said Randy Sheppard, EchoWorks’ E-Recycling supervisor.
 “I’m grateful Jay could step in, as classes are not in session right now.
 I’m looking forward to giving students some driving experience with our next load.”

-“There’s really in nothing else like it in our community like EchoWorks,” Sheppard said.
+“There’s really nothing else in our community like EchoWorks,” Sheppard said.
 “We are providing employment to people with disabilities, offering experience for students, and keeping dangerous electronic waste out of the landfill.
 We are really grateful to all of our customers who have helped us accomplish these goals.”

 For more information, go to blackhillsworks.org/programs-services/enterprises/echoworks/ or call 605-718-3000.